DanielRHolland/simple-comments-widget/readme.md

 This is a comments component for adding to web pages, plus a backend service that stores comments in a database.

 Users can delete their own comments, but the server does not save any user information.
 This is acheived by generating a key for every new comment, which is cached in the browser of the creator, and also stored in the server's database.
-Deletion REST requests must include this number, as well as the comment's id.
+Deletion HTTP requests must include this number, as well as the comment's id.

-### Server REST API
+### Server HTTP API

 - `GET /comments?page_id=add-page-id-here` : returns a json array of comments for the page 'add-page-id-here'.
 - `POST /comments` : takes a json body of the form `{"bot":"no", "content": "foo bar", "deletion_key": "3858516384593962266", "page_id":"add-page-id-here"}`.
 Creates a comment and returns plain text containing the id of the new comment.